zieka/cas/developer/Maintenance-Policy.md

   accept patches and <strong>contributions from the community</strong> and that there will be follow-up binary releases forthcoming until the designated dates.
 </p></div>

+## What is EOL?

+"End-of-life" ("EOL") is a term used to describe that a given CAS release line (i.e. `6.1.x`, `6.2.x`, etc) is in the end of its useful life (from the project's point of view), and the project stops accepting, adding and/release patches of any kind once it reaches that designated date.
+The EOL release is considered dead and it will not receive any attention whatsoever regardless of impact or severity, unless absolutely warranted and justified by the [CAS PMC](Project-Commitee.html), subject to sufficient availability, project interest, resources and appropriate funding.

 ## EOL Schedule

 The following CAS releases will transition into a security-patch mode (SPM) only and will be EOLed at the indicated dates.